opendatabs/data-processing/gva_geodatenshop/README.md

 - Add a new row, paste contents of column "ordnerpfad".
 - Set "import" to "True".
 - Column "shapes": Define which shp files shape(s) should be imported.
 Leave empty to import all shapes to explore the shapes in ODS before publication.
 Each shape will be imported as a new ODS dataset.
 Do not add file extension.
 Multiple shapes can be separated with semicolon.
 Do not add a semicolon at the end of a list of shape names.
 If empty, all shapes will be imported.
-- Column "tile_nice": Replace shape names as title of ODS datasets. multiple entries are separated with semicolon.
+- Column "tile_nice": Replace shape names as title of ODS datasets.
+Multiple entries are separated with semicolon.
 If empty, shape name is used.
 If one shape gets a title_nice, all shapes must get a title_nice.
 - Column "ods_id": Dataset id that will be used in ODS.
 Currently, this id is not automatically set and is just used for reference.
 - Column "beschreibung": Add a description text for the shape(s) in question.
 If no description is given, the description by GVA is used.
 - Column "referenz": Add URL that will be set as "Reference" in ODS.
 Currently this is used to add links to "https://models.geo.bs.ch/..." (which is planned to be imported automatically in the future).